pinohu/DYNASTY/ohu-legacy-codex/templates/legal/entities/ip-license-agreement.md

 ---

-*This template is version 1.0 and was created for the The Legacy Codex.
+*This template is version 1.0 and was created for the Legacy Codex.
 All legal templates must be reviewed by qualified counsel before use.*
 ```

 ## Example